 A great place to start is with scavenger hunts; they be adjusted based on the age of the kids playing.
 Even more importantly, they also provide kids with a sense of accomplishment when they find the things they’re looking for, keeping them engaged.

 Older kids who may not be as interested in just looking for things may be interested in learning to identify different kinds of plants and animals that they see around them using reference books or websites.
 Not only does this give kids a sense of satisfaction similar to scavenger hunts, it’s a great way to subtly teach them about the world around them.
-Incorperating technology to take pictures and research things not only reinforce the lessons but add a new dimension, keeping students engaged.
+Incorporating technology to take pictures and do research not only reinforce the lessons, but it will also add a new dimension, keeping students engaged.
 From there, kids may also want to start a collection of interesting things they find.

 To read more about the benefits of spending time outside, check out these webpages: